-These lot might be the future of photography.
+These artists may be the future of photography.

 Magnum is one of the most respected and historic names in the world of photography and photojournalism.
-This year is their 70th anniversary, marked with all kinds of events, retrospectives, big coffee table books, talks and so on.
-But for all that looking back and celebrating their history, Magnum are also still moving forward.
+This year is their 70th anniversary, marked with all kinds of events, retrospectives, big coffee table books, talks, and so on.
+But for all that looking back and celebrating their history, Magnum is also still moving forward.

-For the third time, as part of Photo London, the agency have been running The Graduate Photographers Award, sponsored by RBB Economics.
-An award that recognises some of the most promising, most exciting young photographers just out of university.
-Offering them the chance to be mentored by the agency.
+For the third time, as part of Photo London, the agency has been running The Graduate Photographers Award, sponsored by RBB Economics.
+An award that recognizes some of the most promising, most exciting young photographers just out of college and offers them the chance to be mentored by the agency.